x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/continuous-error-throttling-smtp-auth-submissions.md

 The new errors that will be seen if throttling is hit are:

- - 550 5.2.251 Sender throttled due to continuous mailbox full of errors.
+ - 550 5.2.251 Sender throttled due to continuous mailbox full errors.

  - 550 5.2.252 Sender throttled due to continuous send as denied errors.